 Investors can help to sanction CS-led bribery by initiating litigation against controlling shareholders, typically on the theory that investors' interests in a company are harmed when it suffers either legal or reputational sanctions for CS-led bribery.
-We emphasize that sanctioning a company and then encouraging it to bring a suit against culpable individuals seems like a second-best alternative to prosecuting the individuals directly.
+We emphasize that sanctioning a company and then encouraging the company or investors to bring a suit against culpable individuals seems like a second-best alternative to prosecuting the individuals directly.

-There are two main procedural mechanisms for litigation against controlling shareholders implicated in CS-led bribery.
+There are two main procedural mechanisms to initiate litigation against controlling shareholders implicated in CS-led bribery.
 One is a suit initiated by the company itself.
-In CS companies, direct suits are more plausible if the controlling shareholder has been ousted.
+91 In CS companies, direct suits are typically only plausible if the controlling shareholder has been ousted (unless the suit is brought by the company with the goal of extinguishing a previous suit brought by investors, as in the Brazilian precedent described below).
 Even if the controlling shareholder remains in place, investors may resort to a second procedure: a shareholder derivative suit against directors and officers (and, in some contexts, controlling shareholders) for breach of fiduciary duty.
 In the United States, shareholders' derivative suits for a board's failure of oversight - known as Caremark claims - have been called "possibly the most difficult theory in corporation law upon which a plaintiff might hope to win a judgment."
 However, a derivative suit against a fiduciary who has been directly involved in misconduct has much greater prospects for success.

 Outside the U.S., many jurisdictions place a host of substantive and procedural hurdles in the way of derivative suits.
-92 In particular, many jurisdictions do not authorize, or significantly restrict, shareholder derivative suits against individual controlling shareholders for breach of fiduciary duty.
+93 In particular, many jurisdictions do not authorize, or significantly restrict, shareholder derivative suits against individual controlling shareholders for breach of fiduciary duty.
 In Brazil, a R\$12 billion shareholder derivative suit against JBS's controlling shareholders was controversially extinguished for lack of standing because of a subsequent claim